Catechacha/PortScanner/Readme-ENG.txt

+PortScanner is a program that find all open doors on a machine.
 The program takes the IP or hostname of the machine from the command line and test all ports to see which are open .
 For every open door the programs writes a message on the screen.